xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-FOR   Starts a FOR-NEXT loop
+FOR&nbsp;&nbsp;&nbsp;Starts a FOR-NEXT loop

-FOR.CELL   Starts a FOR.CELL-NEXT loop
+FOR.CELL&nbsp;&nbsp;&nbsp;Starts a FOR.CELL-NEXT loop

-NEXT   Ends a FOR-NEXT, FOR.CELL-NEXT, or WHILE-NEXT loop
+NEXT&nbsp;&nbsp;&nbsp;Ends a FOR-NEXT, FOR.CELL-NEXT, or WHILE-NEXT loop

-WHILE   Starts a WHILE-NEXT loop
+WHILE&nbsp;&nbsp;&nbsp;Starts a WHILE-NEXT loop

 Return to [top](#A)